 - 5.12 The council will assess every ASB report that it receives to determine whether it meets our definition of ASB.
-Where it does not, the council commits to the following: - Ensuring this is an informed decision and not one made from assumption or bias. - Clearly explaining this decision (and reasons for it) to the person/s making the report - Considering whether the council can assist in alternative ways, such as providing advice and guidance, signposting to relevant services, referring the matter to mediation etc. - Offering information about how the resident/s can raise concerns if unhappy about our decision.
+Where it does not, the council commits to the following: - Ensuring this is an informed decision and not one made from assumption or bias. - Clearly explaining this decision (and reasons for it) to the person/s making the report and providing information on what other actions the council may take. - Giving consideration as to whether the council can assist in alternative ways, such as providing advice and guidance, signposting to relevant services, referring the matter to mediation etc. - Consider how the issue can be managed through other related policies, for example the Tenancy and Estate Management Policy. - Offering information about how the resident/s can raise concerns if unhappy about our decision.